 UK Stewardship Code

 Our annual stewardship report closely follows the Financial Reporting Council’s UK Stewardship Code reporting requirements.
-It covers a broad range of subjects and is primarily designed to outline our approach to sustainable and responsible investment.
+It covers a broad range of subjects and is primarily designed to outline our approach to responsible investment.

 We are proud members of the UK Stewardship Code - recognised globally as a best practice benchmark in investment stewardship.